truffet/backtest_engine/README.md

 # install requirements
 Git
 python3 (should already be installed on ubuntu)
-OmniSci for Ubuntu (define first superuser as 'truffet' with password 'bodyboard' along with 'bitmex' database)
+OmniSci for Ubuntu (create user truffet as default superuser with bodyboard password and bitmex database)
 pymapd
 cuDF
 requests(python)